robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-can-you-use-assessment-and-feedback-to-greatest-effect/spring-week-5-ect-theory.md

 {details}
 Video transcript.

 When planning self and peer assessment, I always start with the ‘why’.
 For it to be successful, the pupils need to see the purpose in doing it.
-I like to explain the benefits; such as ‘you can identify mistakes and self-correct', ‘your peer can provide alternative viewpoints or suggestions to develop your work’, they can be a ‘friendly second eye’ catching any errors that you may have made.
+I like to explain the benefits; such as ‘you can identify mistakes and self-correct’, ‘your peer can provide alternative viewpoints or suggestions to develop your work’, they can be a ‘friendly second eye’ catching any errors that you may have made.

 In my classroom, self-assessment can range from retrieval quiz marking, to peer debate assessment, to feeding back on written work.
 Different practitioners use different assessment tools such as ‘Whatt Went Well’ and ‘Even Better If’ or ‘2 stars and a wish’ etc. My advice would be to select one approach to self-assessment initially, and be consistent with it, measuring the impact as you do.